The Mystery of the S.S. Waratah

 Another letter writer was Laura ‘Evelyn’ Lascelles from a prominent family in Geelong.
 Enroute to an exciting stay in London, Evelyn celebrated her 20th birthday on board.
 Recently her chatty letter turned up in a garage sale.

-On July 27, as she made her way between Durban and Cape Town, the Waratah overtook and communicated with the cargo steamer Clan MacIntyre.
+On July 27, as she made her way between Durban and Cape Town, S.S.
+Waratah overtook and communicated with the cargo steamer Clan McIntyre.
 The following exchange took place;

 Clan McIntyre – ‘What ship is that?’